Battle of Ideas Festival Audio Archive

 Dr Tiffany Jenkinswriter and broadcaster; author, Keeping Their Marbles: how treasures of the past ended up in museums and why they should stay there

-Recorded at the Battle of Ideas festival 2017 on Sunday 29 October at Barbican, London.
+Recorded at the Battle of Ideas festival 2011 on Saturday 29 October at the Royal College of Art, London.

 ORIGINAL INTRODUCTION

-Recorded at the Battle of Ideas festival 2017 on Saturday 28 October at Barbican, London.
+Recorded at the Battle of Ideas festival 2011 on Saturday 29 October at the Royal College of Art, London.

 ORIGINAL INTRODUCTION

-SPEAKERSJosie Appletondirector, civil liberties group, Manifesto Club; author, Officious: Rise of the Busybody State, blogs at notesonfreedom.com
+SPEAKERSJosie Appletondirector, civil liberties group, Manifesto Club; author, Officious: Rise of the Busybody State

 ORIGINAL INTRODUCTION